saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 #### Create k8s Manifest
 Let's create a k8s manifest named __gemma-vllm-h100.yaml__ for *Service* and *Deployment*.
 Then paste the following to the file.

-**Update the name of your secret to the value you set in above step eg. yourLdap-secret**
+**Update the name of your secret to the value you set in above step within the manifest eg. yourLdap-secret**
 ```
 secretKeyRef:
   name: yourLdap-secret